HazardDede/rpi-433rc/README.md

 You can change the GPIO_OUT if you are using a different one than me.
 Nicely done.
 Thanks to port forwarding you should see the swagger ui when navigating to the url [http://<raspi-ip>:5555](http://<raspi-ip>:5555).
 Feel free to try the different endpoints.

+## Enable mqtt support

+You can enable support for state publication to a mqtt broker.
+Start the container as follows:

+    docker run --rm \
+        --name rpi-433rc \
+        -p "5555:5000" \
+        -v <path/to/your/device.json>:/conf/devices.json \
+        --link mqtt:mqtt \
+        -e GPIO_OUT=17 \
+        -e MQTT_HOST=mqtt \
+        -e MQTT_PORT=1883 \
+        -e MQTT_ROOT=rc433 \
+        --privileged --cap-add SYS_RAWIO --device=/dev/mem \
+        hazard/rpi-433rc:latest serve

+Last but no least, you can enable mqtt discovery for [homeassistant](https://www.home-assistant.io).
+You can find the documentation about mqtt discovery [here](https://www.home-assistant.io/docs/mqtt/discovery/).

+    docker run --rm \
+        --name rpi-433rc \
+        -p "5555:5000" \
+        -v <path/to/your/device.json>:/conf/devices.json \
+        --link mqtt:mqtt \
+        -e GPIO_OUT=17 \
+        -e MQTT_HOST=mqtt \
+        -e MQTT_PORT=1883 \
+        -e MQTT_ROOT=rc433 \
+        -e MQTT_DISCOVERY=1 \
+        --privileged --cap-add SYS_RAWIO --device=/dev/mem \
+        hazard/rpi-433rc:latest serve

+Please configure your `MQTT_ROOT` to match your discovery topic root in homeassistant.
+All devices will be published as switches matching the following topic pattern:

+    <MQTT_ROOT>/switch/<DEVICE_NAME>/[state, config, set]

+Topic `state` is for state publications, `config` is for automatic entity configuration (will be done automatically) and `set` is the command topic where homeassistant (or others) can publish `on` / `off` to switch the device to the specified state.